jrb-s2c-github/atomika/README.md

 A sample declaration is available at jetpack/vars.yml.
 It specifies the deployment of the GitHub project located at https://github.com/jrb-s2c-github/spinnaker_tryout.

+This pipeline should work for all public git repos, but only for GitHub private repos.

+### Declarative deployments of containers pulled from container registry
+This pipeline follows the process used for Maven JIB, the only difference being that cloning and integration using JIB has been replaced by a single pull from a container registry

+It should work for all container registries, but has only been tested against a private GitHub container\package registry.

-### Build server
+### Build server required for local integration using JIB
 A new entry is required in the inventory to designate the server that will build and deploy the container to its ContainerD daemon.
+This is only requred for Maven JIB.

 ```
 builder: